idibidiart/react-native-responsive-grid/README.md

 `size` may be supplied as prop to Column (width) or Row (height).
 This number defines the width of the column or height of a row as a percentage of its parent view's computed or explicit width or height, respectively.

-`smSize`, `mdSize`, `lgSize` and `xlSize` are device-dependent size values that are applied to Columns (width) and Rows (height.)
+`smSize`, `mdSize`, `lgSize` and `xlSize` are device-dependent size values that are applied to Columns (which map to width percent) and Rows (which map to height percent.)
 In addition to their utility in deciding the size of content based on screen size (width in case of Columns and height in case of Rows), they may are also used for defining column wrapping behavior based on screen size.
 For example, Columns in as Row will wrap if Row width becomes smaller at smaller screen sizes.

-`sizePoints` may be supplied as prop to Column (width) or Row (height).
+`sizePoints` may be supplied as prop to Column (which map to width points) or Row (which map to height points).
 This number defines the width of the column or height of a row as an asolute value in points.

 `smSizePoints`, `mdSizePoints`, `lgSizePoints`, and `xlSizePoints` are like their percentage-based equivalents but use point values.